A year on, has Egypt's revolution stalled?

 Kamal al-Ganzouri, the generals' choice for prime minister, led the cabinet under Mubarak in the 1990s.

-Mohamed Hussein Tantawi, the general who is now Egypt's ruler, was Mubarak's defence minister for two decades.
+Mohamed Hussein Tantawi, the general who is now Egypt's ruler, was Mubarak's defense minister for two decades.
 A leaked U.S. embassy cable said officers called him Mubarak's "poodle."

 An emergency law in force since 1981 remains.
 The generals say it is necessary to keep order, but activists say it allows them to ride roughshod over civil liberties as Mubarak once did.